ttruo018/rshell/README.md

 `$ make`
 `$ bin/ls`

-The rshell binary executable will be in the bin directory of the rshell directory.
+The all binary executables will be in the bin directory of the rshell directory.

 ##Known Bugs and Issues
 ###rshell